Ylvauk/functions-practice/README.md

 **Remember to make a commit after each prompt and push your code up regularly.**

+### Optional:

+**If you're curious about whether your code passes the tests written for this assignment, you can do the following:**

+1. From inside this directory, run `npm install` in your terminal.
+This will download the testing dependencies (mocha and chai).
+1. Comment IN the module.exports at the bottom of the `challenge.js` file.
+1. Run `npm test` in this directory.
+Read the output to checkout which tests your code is passing and failing.
+1. If there are any errors, try fixing them and running the code again.

 ## Plagiarism

 Take a moment to review the [Plagiarism policy](https://git.generalassemb.ly/DC-WDI/Administrative/blob/master/plagiarism.md).
 Plagiarized work will not be accepted.